Cenovus' Consolidation Offers Counter-Cyclical Upside

 Outside of contractual "takeaway" commitments, CVE does not have major financial exposure to midstream logistical assets.

 CVE's downstream footprint consists of a 50% joint partnership stake in both the Borger and Wood River refineries located in Texas and Illinois, respectively, which are operated by Phillips 66 (NYSE:PSX).
-The company's combined downstream footprint amounts to an owned crude distillation capacity (CDU) of 223,100 Boe/d with a Nelson Complexity (NCI) of 12 (or, an equivalent distillation capacity (EDC) of 2,765 MBoe/d).
+The company's combined downstream footprint amounts to an owned crude distillation capacity (CDU) of 223,100 Boe/d with a Nelson Complexity of 12 (or, an equivalent distillation capacity of 2,765 MBoe/d).
 The high complexity numbers reflects the refineries' abilities to run heavy crude slates, amounting to about 60% of their nameplate capacities.

 "The Acquisition"